 - Any files stored in Dropbox, Google Drive, or OneDrive should already be covered (log into the web portal of the service you use to verify that the sync has been working).

-- Most office computers have CrashPlan installed.
-Open the program via the building icon in the lower right of your screen or find it via searching the Start menu.
-Verify that the completion is near 100% (it may never get there as small things are changing constantly as you use your computer, but the high 90s is good).
+- Most office computers have Code42 (formerly known as CrashPlan) installed.
+Open the program via the blocky C icon in the lower right of your screen or find it via searching the Start menu.
+Verify that the status is green and click the Backup Now option to make sure that it is able to back files up successfully.